cryptec-hub/E-shop/README.md

 It correctly bundles React in production mode and optimizes the build for the best performance.

 If deploying to heroku this does not need to be run since it is handled by the heroku-postbuild script<br>

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

-## Learn More

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

-To learn how to setup a local MongoDB instance for testing, check out how to [Connect to MongoDB](https://docs.mongodb.com/guides/server/drivers/).

-To learn how to deploy a full-stack web app to heroku, check out [this great guide](https://daveceddia.com/deploy-react-express-app-heroku/).

-To learn React, check out the [React documentation](https://reactjs.org/).

-### `npm run build` fails to minify

-This section has moved here: https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify